Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift: CONCLUSIONS

 \section{CONCLUSIONS}

-This paper introduces a motorised floor lift and its control algorithms to introduce a new kind of patient transfer device.
-It is composed of a fifth-motorised wheel that helps the user moving the lift and the patient easily.

-Tests with seven participants were performed to experimentally evaluate the performance of the assistance system and the controllers.
-Different lift configurations were explored: an unassisted lift with no assistance, a passive fifth wheel added in front of the column, a motorised fifth wheel lift controlled by a classical admittance algorithm and a motorised fifth wheel lift with a variable admittance control algorithm.
-The experimental results show that motorised assistance with the variable controller improves manoeuvrability, reduces the amount of effort required to push the lift by 66\% and preserves the patient’s comfort in comparison to a standard unassisted floor lift.
-The variable admittance controller was preferred by the participants in comparison to the classical admittance controller because the system reacts with a more intuitive response to the user’s intentions, which improves manoeuvrability and facilitates the transfer of the patient.
+This paper present a motorized floor lift concept, discuss the controller design and present an experimental evaluation of multiple performance metrics.
+Tests with seven participants were performed with different lift configurations: a regular floor lift, a floor lift with a passive fifth wheel, a floor lift with a motorized fifth controlled by a classical admittance controller and a variable admittance controller The experimental results show that motorized assistance with the variable controller improves maneuverability, reduces the amount of effort required to push the lift by 66\% and preserves the patient’s comfort, in comparison to a standard unassisted floor lift.
+The variable admittance controller was preferred by the participants in comparison to a baseline linear admittance controller because the system reacts with a more intuitive response to the user’s intentions, which improves the maneuverability.

-The next step is to introduce the motorised lift in a hospital environment to investigate the performance when exposed to various real external factors, and to compare the motorized fifth wheel concept to the already existing motorized floor lift solutions.
+The next step is to introduce the motorized lift in a hospital environment to investigate the performance when exposed to various real external factors, and to compare the motorized fifth wheel concept to the already existing motorized floor lift solutions.